 Application and Timeline

-Applications for the Forum have closed.
-Participants will be notified of acceptance by May 8, 2018.
+Applications for the Forum are now open and close March 27th.
+Participants will be notified of acceptance by April 8, 2019.
+Apply here!

 Participation in the Forum “counts” towards completion of the BUILD Certificate Program. (equivalent of 2 learning opportunities)